Meals Perfect For Your Gut

-A healthier you from the inside out starts with eating more plants.
+A healthier you from the inside out starts with eating more variety in plants and clean protein.
 What if you could make one simple change at a time?
 Wouldn’t that be great?
 Then you wouldn’t feel so overwhelmed!
-Making small changes is key and just by making one healthier side dish is a great way to start.
+Making small changes is key and just by making one healthier meal perfect for your gut is a great way to start.
 So here are some ideas!

-1. Make a salad with your holiday meal.
-Base could be power greens and top with broccoli sprouts, cherry tomatoes, sliced almonds, cucumbers, goat cheese or leave out if DF, blueberries and/or sliced strawberries and top with Balsamic Vinaigrette Garlic Expressions dressing (found at Publix, HT, and Whole Foods).
+1. Make a salad with your meal.
+Base could be power greens and top with broccoli sprouts, cherry tomatoes, sliced almonds, cucumbers, goat cheese or dairy free feta crumbles, blueberries and/or sliced strawberries.
+Top with Balsamic Vinaigrette Garlic Expressions dressing (found at Publix, HT, and Whole Foods), homemade dressing, or your favorite dressing.

 2. Start your day with a smoothie.
 Here are some ideas that even kids love.
 Frozen banana or frozen cherries, handful frozen spinach, handful of blueberries, and unsweetened almond milk.